Super 6 tips: City to win in Paris again

-Jake Osgathorpe is in the Super 6 chair for this midweek's round, bringing you predictions and tips for all six games.
+Jake Osgathorpe is in the Super 6 chair for this weekends round, bringing you predictions and tips for all six games.

+Well, Chelsea's pride will have been wounded last weekend when being dominated on their home turf by a title rival, and they will be looking to bounce back as quickly as possible.
+The Blues were comfortably second best in that clash, but it should be lauded that they have picked up the same number of points as both City and United through six games, despite having a much tougher schedule.

+After steadying the ship, Southampton's defeat to Wolves highlighted another issue for Ralph Hasenhuttl.
+They have tightened up defensively, but that has come at a cost to their attack, which is now struggling to create chances.
+Saints have breached 1.0 xGF on just one occasion this season, so will find it extremely difficult in this game.

 Will appear here...